qiuliwang/LIDC-IDRI-Toolbox-python/README.md

 By running *get_data* in CodeForMulitpleAnnotations, you can have nodule images and their multiple annotations' intersection, union, and difference.
 ![nodule images](https://github.com/qiuliwang/LIDC-IDRI-Toolbox-python/blob/master/CodeForMulitpleAnnotations/samples.png)

+Feel free to contact me (qiuli.wang0102@foxmail.com) if you have any problems.